The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.

 - a Code of Conduct for Firms

-These Codes of Conduct give you a framework for ethical and competent practice whatever your role, the organisation you work for or the environment you work in.
+These codes of conduct give you a framework for ethical and competent practice whatever your role, the organisation you work for or the environment you work in.

-The Accounts Rules are shorter, less prescriptive and trust you to act in your client’s best interests.
+The SRA Accounts Rules are shorter, less prescriptive and trust you to act in your client’s best interests.

-If you’re an in-house solicitor, the new rules could offer you more flexibility in how you work.
+If you’re an in-house solicitor, the rules could offer you more flexibility in how you work.
 For example:

-Read more guidance to help in-house solicitors adapt to the Standards and Regulations
+Read more SRA guidance for in-house solicitors

-- solicitor in an unregulated entity – for example an accountancy firm that also offers legal services to clients
+- solicitor in an unregulated entity – for example, an accountancy firm that also offers legal services to clients

-- freelance solicitor who can provide reserved services – for example probate or notarial activities
+- freelance solicitor who can provide reserved services – for example, probate or notarial activities

 - freelance solicitor who only offers non-reserved services